m3y54m/stm32-overclocking-challenge/README.md

 ![image](https://github.com/m3y54m/stm32-overclocking-challenge/assets/1549028/498ad55a-3047-4a6e-88ab-1a1350781670)

-Then, inside the `while` loop, we first perform the XOR operation between the mask and the current value of the GPIOC_ODR register with the help of the `EOR` instruction, and then rewrite the resulting value in the `GPIOC_ODR` register with the `STR` instruction:
+Then, inside the `while` loop, we first perform the XOR operation between the mask and the current value of the GPIOC_ODR register using the `EOR` instruction, and then write the resulting value to the `GPIOC_ODR` register using the `STR` instruction:

 ```c
 asm volatile(